-22 SHARI'A SUPERVISORY BOARD
+21. SHARI'AH SUPERVISORY BOARD

-The Group's independent Shari'a Supervisory Board consists of three Islamic scholars who review the Group's compliance with general Shari'a principles and specific fatwas, rulings and guidelines issued.
-Their review includes examination of evidence relating to the documentation and procedures adopted by the Group to ensure that its activities are conducted in accordance with Islamic Shari'a principles.
+The Group's independent Shari'ah Supervisory Board consists of three Islamic scholars who review the Group's compliance with general Shari'ah principles and specific fatwas, rulings and guidelines issued.
+Their review includes examination of evidence relating to the documentation and procedures adopted by the Group to ensure that its activities are conducted in accordance with Islamic Shari'ah principles.

-23 EARNINGS PROHIBITED BY SHARI'A
+22. EARNINGS PROHIBITED BY SHARI'AH

-Earnings prohibited by Shari'a, if earned are set aside for charitable purposes or otherwise dealt with in accordance with directions of the Shari'a Supervisory Board.
+Earnings prohibited by Shari'ah, if earned are set aside for charitable purposes or otherwise dealt with in accordance with directions of the Shari'ah Supervisory Board.
+During the year, the Group does not have any earnings which are prohibited by Shari'ah.

-24 ZAKAH AND SOCIAL RESPONSIBILITY
+23. ZAKAH AND SOCIAL RESPONSIBILITY

 Zakah is directly borne by the shareholders on distributed profits.
-Zakah payable by the shareholders is computed by the Bank, based on the method prescribed by the Bank's Shari'a Supervisory Board and notified to shareholders annually.
-Zakah payable by the shareholders for the year ended 31 December 2018 is US\$ Nil (2017: US\$ Nil).
+Zakah payable by the shareholders is computed by the Bank, based on the method prescribed by the Bank's Shari'ah Supervisory Board and notified to shareholders annually.
+Zakah payable by the shareholders for the year ended 31 December 2019 is US\$ 0.002 per share (2018: US\$ 0.002 per share).

-25 ASSETS UNDER MANAGEMENT
+24. ASSETS UNDER MANAGEMENT

 Proprietary assets are included in the consolidated statement of financial position under "investment securities".
 Client assets, which represent client investments, are managed in a fiduciary capacity without recourse to the Group and are not included in the consolidated statement of financial position.
-In 2018 total assets under management amounted to US\$ 40,731 (31 December 2017 US\$ 56,707).
+In 2019, total assets under management amounted to US\$ 16,070 (2018: US\$ 40,731).

-26 CAPITAL MANAGEMENT
+25. CAPITAL MANAGEMENT

-The Central Bank of Bahrain (CBB) sets and monitors capital requirements for the Group as a whole.
+The CBB sets and monitors capital requirements for the Group as a whole.
 In implementing current capital requirements CBB requires the Group to maintain a prescribed ratio of total capital to total risk-weighted assets.
 Capital adequacy regulations of CBB is based on the principles of Basel III of the IFSB guidelines.